roccojazz/DeepShark/README.md

 Machine Learning and its Application to Bioinformatics: Lyndon factorizations

 To carry out an experiment, follows the steps:
-1) Compute fingerprints
-2) Compute datasets fot the training
-3) Train the classifiers
-4) Test the reads containf in a FASTA file

 1) COMPUTE FINGERPRINT ######################################################